List of Category 5 Atlantic hurricanes: Records

-Officially, the decade with the most Category 5 hurricanes is 2000–2009, with eight Category 5 hurricanes having occurred: Isabel (2003), Ivan (2004), Emily (2005), Katrina (2005), Rita (2005), Wilma (2005), Dean (2007), and Felix (2007).
+Officially, the decade with the most Category 5 hurricanes is the 2000s, with eight Category 5 hurricanes having occurred: Isabel (2003), Ivan (2004), Emily (2005), Katrina (2005), Rita (2005), Wilma (2005), Dean (2007), and Felix (2007).
 The previous decades with the most Category 5 hurricanes were the 1930s and 1960s, with six occurring between 1930 and 1939.
-The most Category 5 hurricanes recorded in a single season is four, in 2005.

-The most consecutive years to feature at least one Category 5 hurricane each is four, from 2016 to 2019.
-It was initially believed that 2020 also had a category 5 hurricane, however, post-season analysis revealed Hurricane Iota was only a category 4.
+The most Category 5 hurricanes recorded in a single season is four, in 2005, followed by 2025, which recorded three.
+No other seasons had more than two Category 5 hurricanes.
+The most consecutive years to feature at least one Category 5 hurricane each is four, both from 2016 to 2019 and from 2022 to 2025.

-Nine Atlantic hurricanes—Camille, Allen, Andrew, Isabel, Ivan, Dean, Felix, Irma and Maria—reached Category 5 intensity on more than one occasion; that is, by reaching Category 5 intensity, weakening to a Category 4 status or lower, and then becoming a Category 5 hurricane again.
+Ten Atlantic hurricanes—Camille, Allen, Andrew, Isabel, Ivan, Dean, Felix, Irma, Maria, and Milton—reached Category 5 intensity on more than one occasion; that is, by reaching Category 5 intensity, weakening to a Category 4 status or lower, and then becoming a Category 5 hurricane again.
 Such hurricanes have their dates shown together.
 Camille, Andrew, Dean, Felix, Irma, and Maria each attained Category 5 status twice during their lifespans.
-Allen, Isabel, and Ivan reached Category 5 intensity on three separate occasions.
+Allen, Isabel, Ivan, and Milton reached Category 5 intensity on three occasions.
 The 1932 Cuba hurricane holds the record for the most time spent as a Category 5 hurricane (although it took place before satellite or aircraft reconnaissance, so this record may be somewhat suspect).
 Irma holds the record for the longest continuous span as a Category 5 storm in the satellite era.

-Of the 37 Category 5 hurricanes that have been recorded in the Atlantic basin since reliable records began in 1851, 1 has been recorded in July, 8 in August, 21 in September, 6 in October, and 1 in November.
+Of the 45 Category 5 Atlantic hurricanes on record, 2 have been recorded in July, 8 in August, 26 in September, 8 in October, and 1 in November.
 There have been no officially recorded June or off-season Category 5 hurricanes.

-The July and August Category 5 hurricanes reached their high intensities in both the Gulf of Mexico and the Caribbean.
-These are the areas most favorable for tropical cyclone development in those months.
+July and August Category 5 hurricanes reached their high intensities in either the Gulf of Mexico, Caribbean, or the southwestern Atlantic.

 September sees the most Category 5 hurricanes, with over half of the total.
 This coincides with the climatological peak of the Atlantic hurricane season, which occurs in early September.
 September Category 5s reached their strengths in any of the Gulf of Mexico, Caribbean, and open Atlantic.
 These places are where September tropical cyclones are likely to form.
-Many of these hurricanes are either Cape Verde hurricanes, which develop their strength by having a great deal of open water; or so-called Bahama busters, which intensify over the warm Loop Current in the Gulf of Mexico.
+Many of these hurricanes are either Cape Verde hurricanes, which develop their strength due to a long track over warm waters, or else intensify over the warm Loop Current in the Gulf of Mexico.

-All but one of the Category 5 hurricanes in October and November (the exception being Michael) reached their intensities in the western Caribbean, a region that Atlantic hurricanes strongly gravitate toward late in the season.
+All but two of the Category 5 hurricanes in October and November (the exceptions being Michael and Milton) reached their intensities in the western Caribbean, a region that Atlantic hurricanes strongly gravitate toward late in the season.
 This is due to the climatology of the area, which sometimes has a high-altitude anticyclone that promotes rapid intensification late in the season, as well as warm waters.